 35 The angel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 36 Even Elizabeth your relative is going to have a child in her old age, and she who was said to be unable to conceive is in her sixth month.
 37 For no word from God will ever fail.”

 38 “I am the Lord’s servant,” Mary answered.
 “May your word to me be fulfilled.”
 Then the angel left her.Luke 1:26-38

-Nine months after Gabriel’s message, Jesus was to be born to Mary, the virgin, fulfilling Isaiah’s prophecy.
+Nine months after Gabriel’s message, Jesus would be born to Mary the virgin, fulfilling Isaiah’s prophecy.
 But Micah had prophesied the birth would be in Bethlehem, and Mary lived in Nazareth.
-Would that prophecy fail?
+Would Micah’s prophecy fail?
 The Gospel continues:

 In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 2 (This was the first census that took place while Quirinius was governor of Syria.)
 3 And everyone went to their own town to register.